2023 World Series: Game 5

 The national anthem was performed by pop singer and Fifth Harmony member Dinah Jane.
 Tyler Moldovan, an officer in the Phoenix Police Department who was injured on duty, threw out the ceremonial first pitch.
 Game 5 featured a pitching rematch of Game 1 between Zac Gallen for the Diamondbacks and Nathan Eovaldi for the Rangers.

 In a pitcher's duel, Gallen did not allow a hit in six innings.
 Meanwhile, Arizona had a scoring opportunity with runners on second and third base in the third inning, but Eovaldi retired Tommy Pham on a groundout.
 The Diamondbacks loaded the bases in the fifth inning but again failed to score.
 The Rangers ended Gallen's no-hit bid in the seventh inning on Corey Seager's single in left field; Seager scored on an RBI single by Mitch Garver.
 In the top of the eighth, Kevin Ginkel escaped the one-out bases-loaded jam to end the Rangers threat of another scoring opportunity.
-A single by Jonah Heim in the ninth inning combined with a fielding error by Alek Thomas scored two more runs for Texas, and then Marcus Semien hit a two-run home run to expand the lead to 5–0.
+A single by Jonah Heim in the ninth inning, combined with a fielding error by Alek Thomas scored two more runs for Texas, and then Marcus Semien hit a two-run home run to expand the lead to 5–0.
 Josh Sborz recorded the final outs, with Ketel Marte striking out to conclude the season and his first save as the Rangers won the game and the first World Series championship in franchise history, ending a 63-year drought.

-Seager won the World Series Most Valuable Player Award and was the first player ever to win the award in two different leagues.
+"Two balls, two strikes.
+Sborz kicks and fires - he struck him out looking!
+It's over!
+It's over!
+The Rangers have won the World Series!
+Ranger fans, you're not dreaming - the Rangers are the World Series champions!
+After 52 years in Texas, 63 years of the franchise, the wait is over, and the celebration has begun! ...
+May the ghosts of 2011 be forever erased!"